Time Travel, Pirates, Gladiators, and Spanish food. OH MY!

-The Sevilla cathedral boasts the third largest unsupported dome in the Christian world.
+The Cathedral of Seville boasts the third largest unsupported dome in the Christian world.
 Its splendid riches are almost beyond words… The Geralda tower itself winds up and up and up and up towards heaven or forever.
-Reaching the top gifts you with a breathtaking view of Sevilla spread before you.
+Reaching the top gifts you with a breathtaking view of Seville spread before you.

 Spanish Food: Paella

 The most famous son of Spanish food is the paella.
 The name derives from the dish it’s both cooked and served it.
 Traditionally made on a Sunday by the man of the house.

 What is Paella, you ask?
 It is a rice dish flavoured with saffron and containing meat or fish, along with vegetables.
 NEVER has Chorizo in it.
 I’m looking at YOU, Jamie Oliver.
 I am judging you.

 “If you have overcome your inclination and not been overcome by it, you have reason to rejoice.“_ Titus Maccius Plautus ( Roman playwright )

 I caught the bus to the ancient ruins of Italica.
 Once glorious, it was the third largest city in all of the Roman Empire.
 Now, it´s white bones exposed, crumbling in the dust and the sun wrapped in an air of faded glory and echos of gladiatorial games cry from distant past.